-Our clinic offers combination therapy, meaning we integrate various ancient Chinese practices such as cupping and moxa therapy with our acupuncture and massage treatments.
+I can offer combination therapy, meaning various ancient Chinese practices such as cupping, blood letting (phlebotomy) and moxa therapy with acupuncture can be applied to a treatment.

 The technique of cupping involves using cups (made out of glass) and placing them directly on the skin (usually on the back).
 Prior to placing the cup over on the body, air pressure is created in the cup by lighting a soaked cotton ball of mentholated spirits and quickly inserting it in and out of the cup.
 This technique allows the oxygen in the cup to be sucked out, making the cup on your skin act like a vacuum, drawing the superficial muscle layer into the cup.

-While the suction is active the cup may remain stationary or be handled by gliding or pulsating the cup over the body.
+While the suction is active the cup may remain stationary or be handled by gliding motion over certain parts of the body.
 When stationary the cups are left in place for about 20 minutes.
-When the cups are left stationary it will usually leave a red bruise like mark (without the pain).
-This is normal and will typically disappear within a week.
-The change of colour on the skin is caused by the congestion of blood flow.
-Cupping removes blood stasis and promotes circulation.
+When the cups are left stationary it will usually leave a red bruise like mark.
+This is normal and will typically disappear within a few week.
+The change of colour on the skin is caused by the congestion of blood flow and what we call in TCM blood stasis.

-We use indirect moxa with moxa sticks, moxa boxes and moxa on acupuncture needles to penetrate deep within the meridians, increasing blood flow to targeted areas, clearing blockages and driving out cold found in the body.
+I use indirect moxa such as moxa sticks, moxa boxes and moxa on acupuncture needles to penetrate deep within the meridians, increasing blood flow to targeted areas, clearing blockages and driving out cold found in the body.
 Typically moxa sticks and boxes are held a few centimetres above the problem area for about five minutes.
-For extreme conditions direct moxa is applied directly over the skin which can cause minor scarring.